Du Qian: Campaigns and death

-Du Qian is appointed as one of the leaders of the Liangshan infantry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Du Qian is appointed as a commander of the Liangshan infantry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the battle of Qingxi County (清溪縣; present-day Chun'an County, Zhejiang) in the campaign against Fang La, Du Qian is trampled to death by the enemy cavalry.
-After the campaign ended, he is conferred the posthumous title of "Righteous Gentleman of Integrity" (義節郎).
+During the final campaign against Fang La's rebel forces, Du Qian is assigned to attack Qingxi County (清溪縣; present-day Chun'an County, Zhejiang).
+He falls in battle and ends up being trampled to death by enemy cavalry.
+After the campaign is over, the emperor honours Du Qian for his contributions by awarding him the posthumous title "Righteous Gentleman of Integrity" (義節郎).